Potatoes

 In autumn, the women of the slums outside Chilseongmun Gate would go out at night with baskets to steal potatoes (or sweet potatoes) and cabbages from the Chinese vegetable fields outside Chilseongmun Gate.
 Boknyeo was also a good potato thief.

-One night, she had stolen a basketful of potatoes, and as she was about to leave,
+One night, she had stolen a basketful of potatoes.
+As she was about to leave,

 a dark shadow stood behind her and grabbed her tightly.
-It was Mr. Wang, the Chinese tenant farmer of the field.
+It was Mr. Wang, the Chinese tenant farmer who tended the field.
 Boknyeo remained speechless, staring down at her feet.

 “Come to my house.”